Supernova neutrinos

 Since neutrinos are generated in the core of a supernova, they play a crucial role in the star's collapse and explosion.
 Neutrino heating is believed to be a critical factor in supernova explosions.
-Therefore, observation of neutrinos from supernova provides detailed information about core collapse and the explosion mechanism.
+Therefore, observation of neutrinos from supernovae provides detailed information about core collapse and the explosion mechanism.
 Further, neutrinos undergoing collective flavor conversions in a supernova's dense interior offers opportunities to study neutrino-neutrino interactions.
 The only supernova neutrino event detected so far is SN 1987A.
 Nevertheless, with current detector sensitivities, it is expected that thousands of neutrino events from a galactic core-collapse supernova would be observed.
 The next generation of experiments are designed to be sensitive to neutrinos from supernova explosions as far as Andromeda or beyond.
-The observation of supernova will broaden our understanding of various astrophysical and particle physics phenomena.
+The observation of supernovae will broaden our understanding of various astrophysical and particle physics phenomena.
 Further, coincident detection of supernova neutrino in different experiments would provide an early alarm to astronomers about a supernova.

 History

 Stirling A. Colgate and Richard H. White, and independently W. David Arnett, identified the role of neutrinos in core collapse, which resulted in the subsequent development of the theory of supernova explosion mechanism.
 In February 1987, the observation of supernova neutrinos experimentally verified the theoretical relationship between neutrinos and supernovae.
 The Nobel Prize-winning event, known as SN 1987A, was the collapse of a blue supergiant star Sanduleak -69° 202, in the Large Magellanic Cloud outside our Galaxy, 51 kpc away.
 About ×10^58 lightweight weakly-interacting neutrinos were produced, carrying away almost all of the energy of the supernova.
 Two kiloton-scale water Cherenkov detectors, Kamiokande II and IMB, along with a smaller Baksan Observatory, detected a total of 25 neutrino-events over a period of about 13 seconds.
 Only electron-type neutrinos were detected because neutrino energies were below the threshold of muon or tau production.
 The SN 1987A neutrino data, although sparse, confirmed the salient features of the basic supernova model of gravitational collapse and associated neutrino emission.
 It put strong constraints on neutrino properties such as charge and decay rate.
-The observation is considered a breakthrough in the field of supernovae and neutrino physics.
+The observation is considered a breakthrough in the field of supernova and neutrino physics.